Updated by Sadie

 You can read my full Guitareo review here.

-It's pricey, and not my first recommendation for those looking to get out with a deal.
+While its price has come down in recent years, it's still not my first recommendation for those looking to get out with a deal.
 However, I know Nate's content is well done and palatable for the beginner's mindset.
 Even his free content (much of which you can still find on YouTube) is quite good and worth money in and of itself.

 His teaching style is also conducive to kids as he's slow and patient, but also engaging and easy to follow along with.